Brecim/WordBombUtility/README.md

 ![Image](Images/bookmarkScrn.png)

-- **Dark mode GUI**
+- **Dark Mode GUI**

 ![Image](Images/wholeScrn.png)

 ## Known Issues
 *Currently, no issues.
-If there are any, then please feel free to make an issue in this repository.*
+If there are any, then please feel free to make an issue in this repository.
+Feature requests are also welcome, but there is no guarantee of addition.*

 ## Special Thanks
 Thanks to [OMG](https://www.roblox.com/communities/4585943) for developing the game and providing me with silly word fun.